How Grace of Belle Was Born (and Reborn)

 I am a mother.

-And for the first time, I begin reading the Bible—not just skimming out of curiosity, but diving in with intention.
+And for the first time, I begin reading the Bible—not just skimming out of curiosity, but reading with with a new hunger and intention.

 The creative desire returns, but this time, it’s different.